-- A. That the proposed vacation of a street, right-of-way, or alley is in compliance with the City's engineering design standards manual and the goals and policies of the City comprehensive plan and other adopted City plans, as shown on the list maintained by the building and community development department, including but not limited to the following "functional" or "subarea" plans, as now adopted and hereafter adopted, revised, or amended: - 1.
-Shoreline Master Program; - 2.
-Gateway Plan; - 3.
-Non-Motorized Transportation Plan; - 4.
-Stormwater Plan; - 5.
-Water System Plan; - 6.
-Sewer Plan; - 7.
-Parks & Recreation Plan, and - B. That the proposed vacated street right-of-way or alley is not required for current or anticipated overall area motor vehicle circulation; and - C. That the current and anticipated future effectiveness of fire, law enforcement, medical, or other emergency services will not be unduly impaired by the vacation of the street, right-of-way, or alley; and - D. That the current and anticipated future needs for public transportation service (transit), mail delivery, private utility service delivery, solid waste collection service, and other public service delivery will not be unduly impaired by the vacation of the street, right-of-way, or alley; and - E. That the proposed vacated street, right-of-way, or alley is not required as a current or anticipated utility corridor (suitable water, sewer, storm sewer, and other easements may be required to satisfy this criterion; the dimensions of the easement shall conform with the City's adopted engineering design standards); and - F. That the proposed vacated street, right-of-way, or alley is not required as a current or anticipated bicycle, pedestrian, or equestrian pathway, trail or sidewalk corridor (suitable trail easements may be required to satisfy this criterion); and - G. That the proposed vacation will not increase the potential for disturbance of a critical area, as defined by PTMC 19.05, including critical areas within and outside of the street, right-of-way, or alley proposed for vacation; and - H. That, in the case of the proposed vacation of any portion of a street or alley which abuts a body of fresh or salt water, the proposed vacation meets the criteria and has been reviewed and approved in accordance with RCW 35.79.035, as now or hereafter amended. - I. The city shall not vacate, by petition, less than the full width of the right-of-way.
-The city may initiate and vacate by resolution less than a full width of right-of-way.
+- 1. Urban Waterfront Plan - 2.
+Shoreline Master Program - 3.
+Gateway Plan - 4.
+Non-Motorized Transportation Plan - 5.
+Stormwater Plan - 6.
+Water System Plan - 7.
+Parks & Recreation Plan, and - B. That the proposed vacated street right-of-way or alley is not required for current or anticipated overall area motor vehicle circulation; and - C. That the current and anticipated future effectiveness of fire, law enforcement, medical, or other emergency services will not be unduly impaired by the vacation of the street, right-of-way, or alley; and - D. That the current and anticipated future needs for public transportation service (transit), mail delivery, private utility service delivery, solid waste collection service, and other public service delivery will not be unduly impaired by the vacation of the street, right-of-way, or alley; and - E. That the proposed vacated street, right-of-way, or alley is not required as a current or anticipated utility corridor (suitable water, sewer, storm sewer, and other easements may be required to satisfy this criterion; the dimensions of the easement shall conform with the City's adopted engineering design standards); and - F. That the proposed vacated street, right-of-way, or alley is not required as a current or anticipated bicycle, pedestrian, or equestrian trail corridor (suitable trail easements may be required to satisfy this criterion); and - G. That the proposed vacation will not increase the potential for disturbance of an environmentally sensitive area (ESA), as defined by PTMC 19.05, including ESAs situated within and outside of the street, right-of-way, or alley proposed for vacation; and - H. That, in the case of the proposed vacation of any portion of a street or alley which abuts a body of fresh or salt water, the proposed vacation meets the criteria and has been reviewed and approved in accordance with RCW 35.79.035, as now or hereafter amended.